VivOwoH/Hangman/Modification.md

 # Consider to be Modified
-- The game only words when >10 words are given in the source file
+- The game only accept words with more than 10 characters